get to know us

 Emily Gold

 Emily’s journey with plants began with a summer of farming in 2014.
-Since that transformative year she has accrued years of experience and knowledge in fine gardening, estate gardening, edible gardening, xerascaping, permaculture, and more.
+Since that transformative year she has accrued years of experience and knowledge in fine gardening, estate gardening, edible gardening, xeriscaping, permaculture, and more.
 Her perspectives on landscape have been informed by social justice initiatives and her formal education.
-She holds a Bachelor's of Science in Geography, a GIS certificate, and has completed a Master Gardener horticultural certificate program.
+She holds a Bachelor's of Science in Geography, a GIS certificate, and has completed a Master Gardener horticultural certificate program as well as NOFA’s Organic Land Care certificate program.

 CO-FOUNDER